Radioactive Chicken Heads: Musical style and influences

-Over the last twenty years, the Chicken Heads have featured an erratic and frequently rotating line-up of musicians and instrumentalists, and have performed with as many as four to twelve musicians at a time over the course of their career.
+Over the last 30 years, the Chicken Heads have featured an erratic and frequently rotating line-up of musicians and instrumentalists, and have performed with from four to twelve musicians at a time over the course of their career.
 The band has sometimes included upwards of three guitarists on stage and often utilize a keyboardist and/or an accordionist, while their horn section, when present, has ranged from a three-piece ensemble of trumpet, trombone and saxophone to a single trumpet.
-At one point in 1998, the band even included a violinist as part of their stage show.
-As of 2017, the band maintains a steadier line-up of between six and eight musicians, typically featuring a trumpeter and keyboardist, along with an additional one or two members on costume accompaniment.
+At one point from 1997 to 1998, the band even included a violinist and a clarinetist as part of their stage show.
+As of 2017, the band maintains a steadier line-up of between six and eight musicians, typically featuring a percussionist and keyboardist, along with an additional one or two members on costume accompaniment.

 Originally inspired by comedy metal bands Green Jellÿ and GWAR, the Chicken Heads' first incarnation as Joe and the Chicken Heads produced their most abrasive material, boasting a sound predominantly grounded in heavy metal and hardcore and mixed with elements of ska punk and funk rock.
 Contemporary reviews of the band's shows drew comparisons such as "Fishbone meets GWAR" or "GWAR meets The Aquabats", while some reviewers coined unique terms like "doom ska" and "chicken-doom-ska-rock" to describe their mix of styles.